robmonie/calendar/README.md

  * Create appointment for practitioner (select client from drop down)
  * Cancel appointment for practitioner (and probably client as well)
  * Email confirmation for client and practitioner on booking
+ * JSON views to return only stuff that should be visible

 ### To get into prod for Rose